Anifowak/HakBio-Cancer-Internship/README.md

 ## **Stages of the internship**
 Each stage of the internship is packed with learning and practical different mini-projects and final projects.
 All learning and mini-project teach you, improve your skills, and build your confidence to efficiently solve the final project.

-⚠️The tasks for each stage depend on the learning track you will be working on.
-Also, this is not a fixed setup; expect a few variations here and there.
-However, here is what each stage is all about.

 ---